Rehannah/Rehannah/README.md

 ### Salut, I'm Rehannah 👋

-I'm currently a Computer Science student at UWI, St. Augustine.\s\s Right now, I'm interested in exploring a lot of different tech areas, such as software development, websites, games and apps.
+I'm currently a Computer Science student at UWI, St. Augustine.
+Right now, I'm interested in exploring a lot of different tech areas, such as software development, websites, games and apps.

 - 💬 I've had the most experience in web development so far.